bitcoin-sv-specs/protocol/p2p/protoconf.md

 current limit of `MAX_INV_SZ` (50.000) elements for `getdata` and `inv` messages.
 The `MAX_INV_SZ` limit is removed and the number of elements in those messages is only limited by `maxRecvPayloadLength` advertised by the receiving peer.

+### Parameter `streamPolicies`

+This parameter is a variable length string containing a comma separated list of stream policy names the sending peer knows about and is happy to use.
+For strict correctness this parameter should always contain at least the name of the `Default` stream policy, although even if it doesn't the remote peer will always assume that we do at least support the default stream policy.

+For more details about stream policies and their names please see the documentation on [multi-streaming](./multistreams.md) within the P2P.

 ### Timing and compatibility